 How Do Housecalls Work With COVID-19?

-Veterinary care is considered an essential service during the pandemic, and both general practice and emergency veterinary clinics have been experiencing unprecedented demand during this time, leading to long wait times and restricted access to clinics.
-Housecall services come with an increased level of risk to veterinarians & staff, so we must continually decide how to adapt to the current situation, or whether to suspend home visits completely.
-We understand the increased need for veterinary care at this time, therefore we are currently choosing to continue providing housecalls during the global pandemic.
-As long as we all work together to minimize risks, we aim to increase our availability especially for home euthanasia.
-The following protocols are set in place as precautions to ensure the safety of our clients and staff.
-These protocols are subject to change based on the progression of the pandemic.
+Veterinary care is considered an essential service during the pandemic.
+Both general practice and emergency veterinary clinics have been experiencing unprecedented demand during this time, leading to long wait times and restricted access to clinics.
+Housecall services come with an increased level of risk to veterinarians & staff, so we must continually decide how to adapt to the current situation as new information becomes available.
+Below are the most recent updates to our protocol:

-- - The number of humans present during the visit should be minimized.
+- Indoor appointments can be scheduled with masks optional for vaccinated humans (mandatory for unvaccinated humans).
 Children and immunocompromised humans should not be present if at all possible.

 - - Clients must disclose BEFORE making an appointment if anyone in the home is sick with any potentially contagious illness, quarantined, tested positive for COVID-19, or is awaiting results from a recent test.
 If anyone in the home tests positive AFTER our appointment please contact us.